zrei/aoc23/README.md

 * For part 2, I optimised the bfs to memoise only based on coordinates since any point reached with an even number of steps remaining will be reachable by the end

 ## Day 22
-* Mostly just brute forced part 1, though ran into a minor issue where I missed out some of the cases where a block can support another
+* Mostly just brute forced part 1, though I ran into a minor issue where I missed out some of the cases where a block can support another
 * Part 2 uses a traversal of the tower

 ## Day 23